 (m)

-Town Meeting—Means, when used in this Charter, the annual meeting or a special meeting of the qualified voters and qualified electors of the Town for the purpose specifically set forth in this Charter.
+Town Meeting—Means, when used in this Charter, a meeting of the qualified voters and qualified electors of the Town for the purpose specifically set forth in this Charter.
 The Town Meeting as used in the Connecticut General Statutes shall refer to the legislative body of the Town and shall be construed to mean the Board of Selectmen except in relation to the purposes or powers of the Town Meeting as set forth in this Charter.

-Section 17.4. - Officers bonds.
+Section 18.4. - Officers bonds.